wazuh/wazuh-documentation/source/deploying-with-ansible/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Check out this guide to learn how to deploy Wazuh with Ansible, an open source platform designed for automating tasks.
+  :description: Check out the Wazuh documentation to learn how to deploy Wazuh with Ansible, an open source platform designed for automating tasks.

 .. _wazuh_ansible: